Crystallize logo

 Cloudflare Pages is a lightning-fast, serverless static site hosting platform built on Cloudflare’s global edge network.
 It is one of the most performance-optimized options for modern web projects.

 Unlike traditional static hosting providers, Cloudflare Pages natively integrates with Cloudflare’s security, caching, and performance tools.
 It offers automatic DDoS protection, bot mitigation, and edge caching by default.
-Under the hood, it deploys sites to over 300+ edge locations worldwide, ensuring blazing-fast load times with near-zero latency.
+Under the hood, it deploys sites to more than 300 edge locations worldwide, ensuring blazing-fast load times with near-zero latency.

 Deploying a static site on Cloudflare Pages is incredibly simple—just connect your Git repository (GitHub/GitLab), and Cloudflare automatically builds, optimizes, and deploys your project.
 With built-in serverless function support (Cloudflare Workers), developers can extend their static sites with dynamic capabilities without relying on traditional backends.